martinsolent/comp_dashboard/docs/apprenticeships/child_3.md

 You can terminate the exam before the time expires but we do not recommend this.
 Otherwise, the exam will finish at the end of the allocated time.

 Your exam result will be displayed immediately.
-The result will remain as pending until it has been processed by BCS which can take a day or so.
+The result will remain pending until it has been processed by BCS which can take a day or so.